Cosmetology Course Information

 COSMETOLOGY COURSE OUTLINE

-Your time at Rudy & Kelly Academy, A Paul Mitchell Partner School for the cosmetology program will be divided into six designations:
+Your time at Rudy & Kelly Academy, A Paul Mitchell Partner School for the cosmetology program will be divided into five designations:

-1. Core Curriculum: A 200-hour orientation, known as the Core program, instills the basic fundamentals.
-Students are graded and evaluated using written, oral, and practical testing methods.
-Students must successfully complete the Core curriculum prior to attending regularly scheduled daily classes in cutting, coloring, permanent waving, and chemical texture services.
+1. Core Curriculum: A multi-week pre-clinical curriculum, known as the Core program, instills the basic fundamentals.
+Students are graded and evaluated using written, oral and practical testing methods.

-5. Adaptive Curriculum: From 201 to 750 hours you will enter a new phase of specialty classroom workshops coupled with challenging practical services designed to continue building you into a confident beauty industry professional
+2. Adaptive Curriculum: You will enter a new phase of specialty classroom workshops coupled with challenging practical services that will continue to build you into a beauty industry professional.
+This phase of classroom learning will prepare the student for the clinic classroom learning experience.

 COSMETOLOGY COURSE REQUIREMENTS